mhcomm/pypeman/docs/gettingstarted.md

-Previous command will create a new directory with a "settings.py" file containing local configs and a "project.py" file with a channel example that you can uncomment to test pypeman (Follow commented instructions).
+Previous command will create a new directory with a "settings.py" file containing local configs and a "project.py" file with a channel example that you can uncomment to test pypeman.
+Follow commented instructions then execute:

-then execute:

   `pypeman start # You can use the --reload option for auto-reloading on changes`